wplit/zero/README.md

 This theme only serves as a placeholder for sites built with [Zion Builder Pro](https://zionbuilder.io/?ref=extras).

 There's no CSS or JS added on the front end at all.
-It just adds the very basic theme supports such as featured images, activating the WP menus, allowing wide block styles etc.
+It just adds the very basic theme supports such as featured images, activating the WP menus etc.

 ## This 'Zero Theme' solves a few basic problems..